Understanding the quality of sexual healthcare received by trans men, transmasculine people, FTMs, Brotherboys in Australia.

 Are you a trans man or transmasculine person?

-Have you attended a sexual healthcare clinic, or sought sexual healthcare advice from a doctor or healthcare professional, in Australia?
+Have you sought sexual healthcare advice from a doctor or healthcare professional?
+Or have you done self-tests relating to your sexual or reproductive health?

 Are you eighteen years of age or older?